CDO2025/cdo2025.github.io/_pages/schedule.md

 *All attendees will participate in the two labs, during which they will learn how to simulate then optimize CDOs in a computer.

-**Attendees will construct a collaborative document mapping out future streams of academic, educations, industrial, and philanthropic development for CDOs.
+**Attendees will construct a collaborative document mapping out future streams of academic, educational, industrial, venture, medical, legal and philanthropic development for CDOs.

 ***During the lab on day two, attendees will observe Biobots, agential material, and interactions between different agential materials.